About this site:

 Gord Sellar’s work has appeared in many publications since 2007, and he has written screenplays for several award-winning short films.
 He was a finalist for the John W. Campbell Award for Best New Writer in 2009, and attended Clarion West in 2006.
-Although a Canadian, he has lived in Asia since 2002—primarily in South Korea but also in Vietnam.
+Although a Canadian, he has lived in Asia since 2002—primarily in South Korea but also in Southeast Asia.
 He is currently working on a novel while living in the South Korean countryside.
 Visit his website at gordsellar.com.

 About Gord Sellar–Short Version:

 Gord Sellar is a writer, an educator, an avid homebrewer, and occasional musician.
 His work have appeared in many magazines, anthologies, and journals since 2007, and several of his screenplays have been made into award-winning short films.
 (See Brutal Rice Productions for more on those.)
 He was a finalist for the John W. Campbell Award for Best New Writer in 2009, and attended Clarion West in 2006.
-Born in Malawi and raised in Canada, and having spent eleven years lecturing in South Korean universities and two years in Vietnam, he is now working on a novel while living in the South Korean countryside.
+Born in Malawi and raised in Canada, and having spent eleven years lecturing in South Korean universities and two years in Southeast Asia, he is now working on a novel while living in the South Korean countryside.
 Visit his website at gordsellar.com.